Here’s how painting your home boosts its value

 Trust the professionals with your stucco home’s exterior paint

 In many parts of the country, exterior painting is a feasible—although potentially time-consuming—project for many homeowners to tackle themselves.
-Here in Phoenix, however, we recommend that you hire a professional for your stucco home exterior painting.
+If you have a stucco exterior, however, you need to hire a professional for your stucco home exterior painting.

 Unlike other types of home exteriors, stucco requires greater care and extensive prep work prior to painting.
-Failure to do so could result in the paint not adhering properly, with an immediate impact on how the paint looks and reacts to the extensive sun we get here in the Valley.
-The paint quality itself also matters: only professional-grade, UV-resistant paint specially formulated for the desert should be used on the exterior of your stucco home.
+Failure to do so could result in the paint not adhering properly, with an immediate impact on how the paint looks and reacts to the sun.
+The paint quality itself also matters: only professional-grade, UV-resistant paint specially formulated for stucco should be used on your home’s exterior.

 When it comes to stucco, the benefits of hiring a professional are just too important.
-One of the great things about working with our team is the peace of mind we provide that the project will be finished on-time and will look great in the end.
+One of the great things about working with a professional team is the peace of mind they provide that the project will be finished on-time and will look great in the end.
 Homeowners who are planning on selling their home already have so much to think about, so removing exterior painting from the equation just makes sense.

 Get a home value boost from exterior painting

 See how interior and exterior painting can boost your home’s value.